JoseHerminioCollas/remote_r-wat/README.md

 ### The competitors

-The service described here is essentially a Real-World Asset Token platform.
+remote_real-world_asset is essentially a Real-World Asset Token application.
-The distinct quality of this platform is that it is designed for the tokenization of products in remote locations.
+The distinct quality of this application is its focus on the tokenization of products in remote locations.

-Currently there are several <em>platforms</em> that offer Real-World Asset tokenization.
+Currently there are several <em>platforms</em> that offer the basis for a Real-World Asset tokenization application.
 These platforms are general purpose platforms such as
 <a href="https://www.venly.io"> venly.io </a>
 <a href="https://www.fireblocks.com/"> fireblocks.com </a>.
-These platforms can be utilized to mint products in remote locations, however these general purpose platforms do not consider the distinct characteristics of products in remote locations.
+These platforms can be utilized to mint products in remote locations, however these platforms do not consider the distinct characteristics of products in remote locations.

 There is no platform that specializes in the tokenization of products in remote locations.

 These platforms are often specialized to specific industries.